-When you visit Disney Springs in Walt Disney World (which I still call Downtown Disney), it is a whole experience.
-If you show up unprepared, the environment can be daunting.
+No matter when you visit Disney Springs in Walt Disney World (which I still sometimes call Downtown Disney), it is a whole experience.
+If you show up unprepared, the environment can feel overwhelming.

 What restaurants should you make reservations for at Disney Springs?